-ELVIS J. STAHR, B.C.L., LL.D., President of the University.

-- HERMAN B WELLS, A.M., LL.D., Chancellor of the University; President of the Indiana University Foundation. - JOHN WILLIAM ASHTON, Ph.D., LL.D., Vice-President for Graduate Development, and Dean of the Graduate School. - SAMUEL EDWARD BRADEN, Ph.D., Vice-President, and Dean for Undergraduate Development.

-RALPH L. COLLINS, Ph.D., Vice-President, and Dean of the Faculties (deceased October 12, 1963).
+- ELVIS J. STAHR, B.C.L., LL.D., President of the University. - HERMAN B WELLS, A.M., LL.D., Chancellor of the University; President of the Indiana University Foundation. - JOHN WILLIAM ASHTON, Ph.D., LL.D., Vice-President for Graduate Development, and Dean of the Graduate School. - Samuel Edward Braden, Ph.D., Vice-President, and Dean for Undergraduate Development. - Joseph Amos Franklin, B.S., Vice-President, and Treasurer. - RAY L. HEFFNER, JR., Ph.D., Vice-President, and Dean of the Faculties. - CHARLES EDWIN HARRELL, LL.B., Registrar, and Director of the Office of Records and Admissions. - EMILY HOLMQUIST, A.M. in N.Ed., Dean of the School of Nursing. - Frances Orgain, A.M., Assistant Dean of the School of Nursing.

-JOSEPH AMOS FRANKLIN, B.S., Vice-President, and Treasurer.

-LYNNE L. MERRITT, JR., Ph.D., Acting Dean of the Faculties.

-CHARLES EDWIN HARRELL, LL.B., Registrar, and Director of the Office of Records and Admissions.

-EMILY HOLMQUIST, A.M. in N.Ed., Dean of the School of Nursing.

-FRANCES ORGAIN, A.M., Assistant Dean of the School of Nursing.